LogoLogo

 Endpoint and Authorization

-Our default GraphQL endpoint lives at POST https://api.sentiance.com/v2/gql and accepts the same bearer token based authorization as our REST endpoints.
+Our default GraphQL endpoint lives at POST https://api.sentiance.com/v2/gql and accepts the same as our

-We adhere to the GraphQL specification but do not support multiple operation types.
+We adhere to the but do not support multiple operation types.

 Since it is possible for a single HTTP request to encompass multiple GraphQL queries with some of them succeeding and some of them failing, the endpoint always returns a 200 OK, unless something severe enough happens on the server-side to guarantee failure of the entire response (such as a 500 status code).
 After checking for the 200 status code, please also check the body of the response for data and error properties.